Performing tasks locally is a common operation when working with an API of some

 wrong place.

-To demonstrate this, I wrote a boto3_facts
+To demonstrate this, I wrote a boto3_facts module,

 which shows python location and version as well as boto3 and botocore versions.